oracle/centos2ol/README.md

 1. The script only enables the base repositories required to enable switching to Oracle Linux.
 Users may need to enable additional repositories to obtain updates for packages already installed (see [issue #1](https://github.com/oracle/centos2ol/issues/1)).

+## Debugging
+Run `sudo bash -x centos2ol.sh` to switch your CentOS instance to Oracle Linux in a debug mode.
+This will print a trace of commands and their arguments or associated word lists after they are expanded but before they are executed.

 ## Get involved